-This acorn squash wild rice salad has roasted vegetables, wild rice and a citrus dressing making a tasty but light combination of fall and summer flavors.
+This acorn squash wild rice salad has roasted vegetables, wild rice and a citrus dressing making a tasty but light combination of fall and late summer flavors.

 Acorn squash is one of the squash family I have used much less and would rarely have chosen to buy in the past.
 While the flesh is a pretty color, I could rarely get past the fact it was a pain in the neck to peel.